shogunlab/Gitformant/README.md

 Gitformant works with [Python](http://www.python.org/download/) **2.7.x** on any platform.

 ## Features
-- Sarch Github for keywords belonging to confidential documents and discover leaks.
+- Search Github for keywords belonging to confidential documents and discover leaks.
 - Perform checks on discovered repositories to confirm or deny that they belong to a target organization.
 - Log all results for further investigation and reporting.